 Our attorneys are effective in using demonstrative exhibits and expert witnesses to win our cases.
 We have an impressive track record of awards and medical malpractice verdicts, including many in six figures.

-If you or a loved one have been the victim of medical malpractice, contact the attorneys at M. Blake Heath, Trial Attorney LLC to learn more about how we can help protect your rights.
+If you or a loved one have been the victim of medical malpractice, contact the attorneys at Heath Injury Law LLC to learn more about how we can help protect your rights.
 Fill out this intake form, or call: 816-931-0048